kubraakmansoy/kubraakmansoy/README.md

-# 👋 Hi, I'm Kübra Almansoy
+# 👋 Hi, I'm Kübra Akmansoy

 🎓 I'm a Computer Engineering student with a strong interest in software development, clean code, and building impactful digital solutions.